 There are two numbers you need to take into consideration when determining how many appliances you can power on a 7500-watt generator.
 There’s the running wattage and the startup wattage.
 The running wattage is how much power is required to run the appliance.

-Let’s do a little math.
-Stay with me.
 Let’s say you have an entire freezer full of meat, berries and other yummy food and the power is out.
 The power company expects to have power restored in the next five days.
 It’s the middle of summer and you can’t risk losing all that food.
 So, you turn on your trusty generator and power it up.

 Walk through your home and make a list of all the appliances, pumps and heaters you need to comfortably weather your next power outage.
 Write down the running wattage and startup wattage of each appliance and add up all the numbers.
 You’ll be surprised at how many appliances you can run on a 7500-watt generator.

 The Basic Calculation: The simplest way to calculate this is by adding the amount of watts each device you plug into it draws, compared to what the generator will handle.
 For example one 60 watt light bulb draws 60 watts of energy to run.
 (See my above video about the solar generator for an example of this.)
 This means at full capacity a 7,500 watt generator will power 125 60 watt light bulbs (7,500 / 60 = 125).
 Both my refrigerator and chest freezer draws between 12 and 40 watts each to run, and about 800 watts when starting.
 My space heater uses 1600 watts, so you want to avoid running things like electric heating devices (space heaters, electric oven, hair dryers etc.).